fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 </center></p>

 <p style="text-align: justify;">A special feature to Pods is the <a href="https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-initialization/">Pod Initialization</a>. <em>It uses an Init Container to initialize a Pod before an application Container runs.</em></p>

+<p>Any trouble with your pod you can <a href="https://kubernetes.io/docs/tasks/debug/debug-application/debug-pods/">Debug Pod</a> and <a href="https://kubernetes.io/docs/tasks/debug/debug-application/debug-running-pod/">Debug Running Pod</a>.</p>

 <h3 id="rs">ReplicaSet</h3>
 <p style="text-align: justify;"><a href="https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/">ReplicaSet</a> maintain a stable set of replicas running at any given time. it is used to guarantee the availability of a specified number of identical Pods.
 Then, it ensures high availability and handle loads across the pods (load balancing).
 Even the Pods already created, it's possible to scale that number.</p>